 - You need to make payments under an income-driven repayment plan

 So, what do you do if you’re looking for loan forgiveness for physical therapists but don’t work in the public sector?
-If you have federal student loans, you can opt for an income-driven repayment (IDR) plan.
+If you have federal student loans that come from the U.S. Department of Education, you can opt for an income-driven repayment (IDR) plan.

-Under these repayment plans borrowers pay a portion of their income each month — typically 10 to 20 percent of their discretionary income — for 20 to 25 years.
+Under this student loan repayment program, borrowers pay a portion of their income each month — typically 5% to 10% of their discretionary income — for 10 or more years.
 After that point, if you have any remaining balance, you can get that amount forgiven.

 The bad news is that under these options, you will have to pay taxes on the forgiven amount, so keep that in mind if you choose this route.

 Here’s a list of the IDR plans to consider.
-Keep in mind that each has their own eligibility requirements.
+Keep in mind that each has its own eligibility requirements.
 Talk to your loan servicer to see what the best option is for you:

-- Income-Based Repayment (IBR) Plan — pay 10 to 15 percent of your discretionary income for 20 to 25 years (depending on when you took out your loans)
+- Income-Based Repayment (IBR) Plan — pay 10% to 15% of your discretionary income for loan terms of 20 to 25 years (depending on when you took out your loans)

-- Income-Contingent Repayment (ICR) Plan — pay 20 percent of your discretionary income or a what a fixed payment would be for 12 years, based on your income for 25 years
+- Income-Contingent Repayment (ICR) Plan — pay 20% of your discretionary income or what a fixed payment would be for 12 years, based on your income for 25 years

-- Pay As You Earn (PAYE) — pay 10 percent of your discretionary income for 20 years
+- Pay As You Earn (PAYE) — pay 10% of your discretionary income for 20 years

-- Repay As You Earn (REPAYE) — pay 10 percent of your discretionary income for 20 to 25 years, depending on if your loans were for an undergraduate or graduate program
+- Saving on a Valuable Education (SAVE) — formerly REPAYE, pay 5% to 10% of your discretionary income, depending on the type of loan — if your loans were for an undergraduate or graduate program

 Speak to your loan servicer to see which programs you are eligible for and which option can get you the lowest student loan payments.
 This can be a good way to get student loan forgiveness for physical therapists.
 The only downsides are that you will pay more interest over time and you could be hit with a tax bill.